 Fluorescence in low to medium doses has no aesthetic impact on the stone and therefore should not detract from its value.
 In some cases, when the colour of fluorescence compliments the body of the stone, it may generate a stronger, more vibrant colour and drive up the price of the stone.

-Some sources maintain gives the stone a hazy quality and reduces the value.
+Some sources maintain that fluorescence gives the stone a hazy quality and reduces the value.
 However, less than 0.1% of diamonds that fluoresce exhibit these qualities.
 Pink diamonds in particular tend to fluoresce more strongly & frequently, and price is not negatively impacted by this factor.

 Polish & Symmetry